 Appointments are made when vacancies occur or for the remainder of unexpired terms.
 Each governor’s term expires on December 8 of a given year.
 Governors may continue to serve following expiration of their term or until a successor is appointed but not for more than one year.
 No person may serve more than two terms as a governor.

 The Board directs the exercise of the powers of the Postal Service, directs and controls its expenditures, reviews its practices, conducts long-range planning, approves officer compensation and sets policies on all postal matters.
 The Board takes up matters such as service standards and capital investments.

 In November 2014, the Governors adopted a resolution regarding the exercise of those powers conferred by law solely to the Governors as distinguished from the full Board, which include the appointment and removal of the Postmaster General and the establishment of prices and classifications for postal services.
 The Governors determined that their ability to exercise those powers reserved to the Governors was not impacted by the loss of a Board quorum.
 In calendar year 2016, the Board of Governors operated under authority delegated to the Temporary Emergency Committee (TEC), which included one Governor, the Postmaster General and the Deputy Postmaster General.

 The TEC will continue in existence until the Board is again able to assemble a quorum.

 The governors employ a full-time corporate secretary who serves as the primary staff assistant to the Board.
 The secretary is generally responsible for coordinating the resources of the Postal Service so that the Board fulfills its statutory duties in the most efficient and informed manner possible.
-Julie S. Moore is the secretary of the Board.
+Michael J. Elston is the acting secretary of the Board.

 The Board of Governors meets on a regular basis.
 Meeting locations are generally in Washington, D.C., but may be scheduled in some other city where the members can see firsthand a Postal Service or large mailer's operation.